simonepri/sudoku-solver/readme.md

 </p>

-Unfortunately due to the overheads introduced in the parallel algorithm, the speed-up obtained is sometimes slightly smaller than 1 but this happens only on smaller test cases or with a very low number of cores.
+Unfortunately due to the overheads introduced in the parallel algorithm, the speed-up obtained is sometimes slightly smaller than 1, but this happens only on smaller test cases or with a very low number of cores.

 To understand the root cause of the values obtained, we computed a correlation matrix over all the data we gathered.

-While the sequential time depends linearly on the number of solution and it's unrelated to the number of cores, the factors that make up the parallel time and speed-up are more varied.
+While the sequential time depends linearly on the number of solution and it's uncorrelated with the number of cores, the factors that make up the parallel time and speed-up are more varied.

 The correlation matrix is muddled by the core count, thus we plotted several